yusuftotic/pyside6-listview-todo/README.md

-# PySide6 Model-View Todo List
+# PySide6 QListView Todo List

 A simple todo list application developed using PySide6 with Model-View architecture.
 This project was created to learn the Model-View pattern and QListView widget.